Shubham1965/Shubham1965.github.io/README.md

 - Strategies for optimizing control systems and trajectory planning.
 - My journey as a student researcher.
+- My current journey as a robotics controls engineer

 ### 📫 How to reach me: